athlohangade/scheduler-in-xv6/README.md

 - Increase *MAX_CHILD_PROCESS* MACRO in the *scheduler-test.c* file to fork more process.
-- While testing, if number of child process to be created is more and prompt shows 'too many arguments', change the value of *MAXARGS* in *sh.c*.
+- While testing, if number of child process to be created is more and prompt shows 'too many arguments', increase the value of *MAXARGS* in *sh.c*.
 - For some testcase (i.e. testcase 4, 5, 6 where forking nested processes are
   involved) its implementation consists of creating pipes.
 Multiple such pipes are created.
 So, testing program make display error for creating pipes.
 To